All breakouts will be available to view on demand after the event.

 Wales’ most capped rugby player discusses how to build mental strength in times of adversity, including dealing with emotions and changed circumstances.
 Gareth also talks about his success on the field and the hurdles he has had to overcome, sharing his personal experiences of mental health.

-Hear from a winning alumn of the prestigious EY Entrepreneur Of The Year™ about their journey to success.
-They will share their experiences and discuss how they got to where they are today and what they have learnt along the way.
+Hear from Rosaleen Blair, CBE, a winner of the prestigious EY Entrepreneur Of The Year™ about her journey to success.
+Rosaleen will share her experiences, discussing how she got to where she is today and what she has learned along the way.

 Since it first launched in the UK more than 20 years ago, the Entrepreneur Of The Year™ UK programme has been recognising successful entrepreneurs making a positive impact on their society and the economy, and the legacies they are building.